Genomic Research in Neurological Disorders

 The HudsonAlpha Foundation has established the Memory and Mobility (M&M) Program to support genomics research of neurological diseases.
 Our research includes genome sequencing to pinpoint the genetic causes of Alzheimer disease and dementia.
 Understanding the genetic causes of Alzheimer disease will enable researchers to better identify promising treatments, and hopefully, a cure.
 Because neurological diseases are interconnected, discoveries HudsonAlpha researchers make about Alzheimer disease and dementia will also provide clues about other neurological diseases such as ALS, Parkinson disease and Huntington disease.

 Discovery: HudsonAlpha identifies eleven new ALS genes

 Researchers at HudsonAlpha, in collaboration with other academic institutions and industry scientists, have identified eleven new genes associated with ALS.
 The genes are now candidates for new drug therapies for the neurodegenerative disease.
 In addition, HudsonAlpha scientists are applying new analysis techniques to the data from the study in an effort to glean more information and make more crucial discoveries.
 We are also continuing our study of ALS by sequencing the entire genome of ALS patients (rather than just the genes that make proteins).

-Predicting risk: how environment and genetics affect Parkinson disease
+Predicting risk: how the environment and genetics affect Parkinson disease

 With our colleagues at other institutes, we are studying how and why Parkinson disease develops in order to understand how to stop its progression.
 Our investigators are examining how environment and genetics combine to affect this debilitating neurodegenerative disease that affects more than one million Americans.

 Finding therapies: novel ideas for treating Huntington disease